mekise/git-primer/README.md

 ```

 ## Change your main editor
+This will be the editor Git will open by default.
 ```
 git config --global core.editor "vim" git config --global core.editor "'C:/Program Files (x86)/sublime text 3/subl.exe' -w"